 "script-src 'self'; upgrade-insecure-requests;"

 These policies are applied to any extension that has not explicitly set its own content security policy using the

 content_security_policy manifest.json key.
 It has the following consequences:

-This will no longer load the requested resource: it will fail silently, and any object which you expected to be present from the resource will not be found.
+This doesn't load the requested resource: it fails silently, and any object that you expect to be present from the resource is not found.
 There are two main solutions to this:

-content_security_policykey to allow the remote origin you need.
+- allow the remote origin you need using the

 <script> tags and inline event handlers, meaning that the following are not permitted:

 content_security_policy manifest.json key to enable the use of WebAssembly in extensions.

 Manifest V2 extensions in Firefox can use WebAssembly without

 'wasm-unsafe-eval' in their CSP for backward compatibility.
 However, this behavior isn't guaranteed, see Firefox bug 1770909.
 Extensions using WebAssembly are therefore encouraged to declare